wjj31767/robotik2/chapter 3.md

   - Evidence that grasping requires several neural mechanisms, some of which are concerned with individual finger force and movement, and others that involve a specialized visuomotor system that encodes object features and generates the corresponding hand configurations
   - Evidence from lesion and neuroimaging studies in humans is compared with neurophysiological studies in monkeys

-## Kinematics of grasping
+### Kinematics of grasping

 - kinematics consider
   - movement in terms of position
   - displacement (angular and linear) of body segments
   - center of gravity
   - acceleration and velocities of the whole body or segments of the body.
-- The mechanics of grasping in humans and macaque monkeys vary depending on object attributes
-- Although the substantial differences in hand morphology between these two species are the focus of current debate.

 > Jeannerod, M. in Attention and Performance IX (eds Long, J. & Baddeley, A.) 153–168 (Erlbaum, Hillsdale, 1981).
 This paper was the first to characterize kinematically the reach-to-grasp movement in humans.
 This seminal work laid the foundation of much of our current understanding of grasping.
 Jeannerod, M. The timing of natural prehension movements.
 J. Mot.
 Behav.
 16, 235–254 (1984).

 - Jeannerod coded grasping in terms of changes in grip aperture
   - Definition: grip aperture is the separation between the thumb and the index finger
-  - During the a reach-to-grasp movement, there is first a progressive opening of the grip with straightening of the fingers, followed by a gradual closure of the grip until it machtes the object's size
+  - During the a reach-to-grasp movement
+    1. a progressive opening of the grip with straightening of the fingers
+    2. followed by a gradual closure of the grip until it matches the object's size
 - The point in time at which the thumb-finger opening is the largest (maximum grip aperture) is a clearly identifiable landmark that
     - occurs with 60-70% of the duration of the reach and is highly correlated with the size of the object
+    - is highly correlated with the size of the object

 - grasping progress

-  a.
-The hand preshapes during its journey to the target object.
+  1. The hand preshapes during its journey to the target object.

-  b. maximal grip aperture (distance between the tip of the thumb and the tip of index finger) typically occurs within 70% of the movement completion.
+  2. maximal grip aperture (distance between the tip of the thumb and the tip of index finger) typically occurs within 70% of the movement completion.

-  c.
-Representation of traces demonstrating the scaling of maximum grip aperture with respect to object size.
+  3. Representation of traces demonstrating the scaling of maximum grip aperture with respect to object size.

 - Comparision of the kinematics of grasping in monkeys and humans: effect of size

   - Grip size in a macaque monkey and a human subject.
 In both species, the grasping  component is characterized by a grip size that  increases up to a maximum and then decreases towards the end of the movement.
 The macaque data are presented **in absolute time**, whereas those for the human participants are presented in **normalized time**, as a percentage of movement duration.

-## Neurophysiology of grasping
+### Neurophysiology of grasping

 - Three specific areas relating to grasping
   - the primary motor cortex (`F1`)